janimattiellonen/discgolf-diary/2020/Form and technique.md

 The disc is flying at the most aerodynamic angle relative to the direction the disc is flying.

+## Dipping

+Dipping occurs often, when you reach back high, above your shoulders.

+ANother reason might be that you lower your elbow during the throw.

 ### Common issues

 If you start with a high reachbach, then the path of the disc is aimed at the ground a few feet before you.
 This will force you to throw the disc with a nose up angle (or adjusting your angle, which will cause a dip in the swinging motion <- my comment).
 Start with a lower reachback to prevent dipping or nose up angles.